-This is a great way to keep your hair healthy and natural looking, whilst weather-proofing it against wind, rain and humidity, even a fun night out!
+This is a great way to keep your waves healthy and natural looking, whilst weather-proofing it against wind, rain and humidity.

 Using these four products only and no heat styling tools.